How Long Do Motorcycle Tires Last?

 Rule of thumb: Replace your motorcycle tires when they hit their 5th birthday, even if they still appear to be in good working conditions.

-We've said it severally earlier on… that you need to replace your tire when they hit they hit their expiry date.
+You need to replace your tire when they hit they hit their expiry date.

 But this isn't always the case.